NikNeutron1/sketchpad/README.md

 # BUILDING AND DEPLOYMENT

-There is no deployment pipeline set up yet.
+There is a simple github pages deployment set up.
+Run `ng deploy`.